amaatouq/archived_artwork_gender_bias/Readme.md

 [batches-img]: ./readme_screenshots/new_batch.png

 Go to `http://localhost:3000/` and enjoy!
-If you don't have 3 friends to play with you, you always can use the `new player` button in development (for more details see this), which can add an arbitrary number players to the experiment while staying in the same browser (i.e., no need to open different browsers).
+If you don't have another friend to play with you, you always can use the `new player` button in development (for more details see this), which can add an arbitrary number players to the experiment while staying in the same browser (i.e., no need to open different browsers).

 ![game][game-img]